-Two Fold clothing line embraces both philosophy of slow fashion and slow living movements.
-North Carolina-based brand founded by Morgan Wagstaff aims to offer curated collections of upgraded basic and smart wardrobe pieces, with focus on social and environmental consciousness.
+Two Fold clothing line embraces the philosophy of slow fashion and slow living movements.
+The North Carolina-based brand founded by Morgan Wagstaff aims to offer the curated collections of upgraded basic and smart wardrobe pieces, with a focus on social and environmental consciousness.
 Created in small batches, Two Fold capsule collections will be showcased twice a year, and available online made-to-order.

 ∼ If you could describe your label in three words, what would they be: “Functional.
 Feminine.
 Playful.” ∼

 What has been the biggest challenge you have faced so far with Two Fold?

 My greatest challenges are brand awareness and the cost of the product.
 It is expensive to create products that are made in the USA from sustainable materials.
 And while selling directly to the consumer (rather than through established retailers) keeps the price down, it could limit our reach.
 It’s been difficult to reach people who aren’t already a part of the slow fashion movement.
 Consumers have reservations about the higher expense and time involved in receiving made-to-order pieces so they’re less likely to make the investment.
 It’s imperative to connect with like-minded people to help spread the word.
 It’s not enough to just have an idea- you have to find a way to expose that idea to as many people as possible.